 (5) Failure of a non-mechanical component of the steering system must not prevent effective steering of the vehicle.

-(6) This regulation does not apply to a vehicle built or used mainly for a purpose other than the transport of goods or people by road.
+(6) This rule does not apply to a vehicle built or used mainly for a purpose other than the transport of goods or people by road.

 [Rule 21 amended in Gazette 3 Jan 2003 p.
 3-4.]